FlutterKerala/DServers/README.md

                   ..close();
               }
 ```
-the Request parameter can be use to do response when ever the function is called.
+the Request parameter can be used to do response whenever the function is called.
-Use can Also set server status.
-By
+Users can also set server status by
 ```dart
 statusCode =HttpStatus.<status>
 ```